-The pupil premium grant is additional funding allocated to publicly funded schools to raise the attainment of disadvantaged pupils and support pupils with parents in the armed forces.
+The pupil premium grant is additional funding allocated to publicly funded schools to raise the attainment of disadvantaged pupils.

 The school will use the grant to support these groups, which comprise pupils with a range of different abilities, to narrow any achievement gaps between them and their peers.